Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Conclusion

 \section{Conclusion}

-We present PET-TRACER, a consistency model framework that generates voxel-wise kinetic parameter maps, posterior probabilities, and model selection maps from dynamic TB-PET data.
+We present PET-TRACER, a consistency model framework that generates voxel-wise kinetic parameter maps and model selection maps from dynamic TB-PET data.
 The method matches MCMC accuracy, performs competitively with recent deep-learning approaches, and greatly reduces computation time.
 It is particularly suited for studying kinetic heterogeneity in multi-organ TB-PET and systems physiology.
-Future work will extend to other tracers and adapt for low-dose or motion-corrupted scans.
 PET-TRACER is available on GitHub: \url{https://github.com/yundumbledore/PET-TRACER}.